KurtSpiker/How-did-it-climb/README.md

 2. `docker­ compose run climb-rails rake db:migrate`

+The backend server can be accessed on http://localhost:8020

-The server can be accessed on http://localhost:8020
+The frontend server can be accessed on http://localhost:8020